lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

 Plugin Registry Layer Specification
 ===================================

-A :term:`plugin registry layer` specification looks like the following:
+A |plugin registry layer| specification looks like the following:

 .. code-block:: yaml